Q&A (Homeland): Critical reception

-The centerpiece of the episode was Carrie's interrogation scene with Brody, which was highly acclaimed by critics.
+"Q&A" received critical acclaim, with reviewers particularly praising the central scene involving Carrie's interrogation of Brody.
+Several critics named it the best episode of Homeland to date.
 The A.V.
 Club's Emily VanDerWerff called the interrogation "a masterpiece of both acting and writing" while giving the overall episode an "A" grade.
 Andy Greenwald of Grantland.com said the scene was "The best thing I've seen on TV so far this year," crediting the acting as well as Bromell's writing and Glatter's camerawork.
 HitFix's Alan Sepinwall hailed it as a "masterfully-constructed sequence" with "two incredible performances by Lewis and Danes."
-Sean T. Collins of Rolling Stone said "Q&A" was "one of the show's most intense and exhilarating episodes – arguably the episode the whole series has been building toward," but felt the episode was then brought down by Finn and Dana's accident, criticizing it as being too much of a soap opera-style twist.
-TIMEs James Poniewozik called the episode "an audacious and exhausting hour of television," and was most impressed by the "remarkable physical performances" by Claire Danes and Damian Lewis.
+Sean T. Collins of Rolling Stone said "Q&A" was "one of the show's most intense and exhilarating episodes – arguably the episode the whole series has been building toward," but felt the episode was then brought down by Finn and Dana's accident, criticizing it as being too much of a "soap opera-style twist."
+TIMEs James Poniewozik called the episode "an audacious and exhausting hour of television," and was most impressed by the "remarkable physical performances" by Danes and Lewis.